 It’s also comforting to know that other people are struggling with the constraints of therapeutic relationship (argh boundaries!), feeling deeply attached but also terribly vulnerable, repairing ruptures, having good and bad sessions, cancelling and uncancelling sessions, sitting in silence, raging and longing, moving and stagnating.
 We’re all giving it a good go and it really isn’t easy!
 I certainly never imagined therapy could be like this when I entered into it years and years ago.

 Over the years, I have seen so many therapists and yet I have never got to this place with any of them – which is both a blessing and a curse!
-I am finally connecting with emotions after years of talking about the events of my life in a detached way.
+I am finally connecting with emotions after years of talking about the events of my life in a detached way – like whatever I am talking about has happened to someone else.
 But now I feel like I am caught up in something that I am entirely unprepared for.
 That’s unnerving.

 I like to be in control and therapy doesn’t feel like that right now because adult me isn’t there all the time.
 There are young ones in the mix now and they are not quite so adept at filtering the feelings that come up.
 They act out.
 They are clingy and needy at times and at others completely shut down and avoidant.
-I really struggle with disorganised attachment.
+I really struggle with disorganised attachment: sometimes I totally trust and feel safe with my therapist and at other times I feel like the therapeutic relationship is dangerous and is ultimately going to hurt me.

 It’s like Mercutio in Romeo and Juliet when he has been mortally wounded by Tybalt.
 Benvolio asks if he is hurt and Mercutio replies: